Freelunch-AI/docs/README.md

 You can checkout our docs in this repository to understand better our vision for the evolution of MLOps.

 - Checkout our [Design Partnership Proposal Slides](https://docs.google.com/presentation/d/1kF-ZzVD8EiNLHFMuztEcYeT-kez1266R/edit?usp=sharing&ouid=114266237528985699122&rtpof=true&sd=true) for a concise and visual explanation.
+This slide deck was originally built for bringing potential clients as Design Partners.
 - Checkout our [Design Notes](design_notes.md) for an in-depth explanation of not only Freelunch, but also of ML in production (including LLMs).